-90 Wednesday Last Day for Nominations and Elections Com- mittee to initiate Nominations and Election process.
+Last Day for Nominations and Elections Com-90 Wednesday mittee to initiate Nominations and Election process.
 Requirements for this process have been spelled out in more detail.
-35 Tuesday Nominations and Elections Committee must inform all persons who were suggested to them whether or not they have been nomin- ated.
-32 Friday Complete report of Nominations and Elections Committee must be turned in to the Secretary of the Association.
-29 Monday All petitions must be turned in to the Secre- tary of Twin Pines.
-28 Tuesday (10 p.m.)
-News Review deadline to meet legal publica- tion requirement.
-20 Wednesday Legal requirment that meeting notice be pub- lished on or before this day.
-15 Monday Date at which accounts are verified for voting purposes.
-1 Monday All proxy forms must be turned in to Twin Pines office.
+Nominations and Elections Committee must 35 Tuesday inform all persons who were suggested to them whether or not they have been nomin-Complete report of Nominations and Elections 32 Friday Committee must be turned in to the Secretary of the Association.
+All petitions must be turned in to the Secre-Monday tary of Twin Pines.
+News Review deadline to meet legal publica-28 Tuesday tion requirement.
+(10 p.m.)
+Legal requirment that meeting notice be pub-20 Wednesday lished on or before this day.
+Date at which accounts are verified for voting 15 Monday purposes.
 The preceeding dates close the gap between the petition deadlines and the News Review deadline.
-In addition, a person who anticipates nomination by the Nominations and Elections households are age 60 or over, while 46% are under 40 years old.
+In addition, a person ho anticipates nomination by the Nominations and Elections Committee, and does not get it, has six days to circulate and hand in a petition for candidacy.
+The Bylaw proposals require that such persons be informed of their right to petition for Pines office.

-Stable Population GHI seems to have a substantial stable population.
-Nearly half of the respondents, 47%, have lived in a GHI home for 10 years or more.
-And a whopping 81% of 686 respondents indicated they plan to remain in GHI indefinitely.
-A number of GHI residents are retirees or have no full-time employed person as head of their household.
-Twenty-seven percent of 725 respondents fall into this category.
-The results of this questionnaire are expected to aid the consultants in determining more exactly the needs of GHI residents in terms of actual changes to the physical structures of the homes as well as the financial condition of the residents.
-GHI hopes to provide much of the financing for its rehabilitation program through government grants and bank loans.
-The next report will focus on how GHI has financed the planning stages of rehibiltation and how it expects to finance the actual rehabilitation.
-(This report was prepared for GH1 by Sandra Barnes) These Bylaw proposals have the support of the Board and the Member Relations Committee.
-Adoption of these amendments will restore CO-OP voting.
-If you have any questions about this significant vote, the Member Relations Committee invites you to study the Meeting Notice and to call any committee member about it.
-Committee, and does not get it, has six days to circulate and hand in a petition for candidacy.
-The Bylaw proposals require that such persons be informed of their right to petition for candidacy.
 The verification date was changed, because, with the implementation of "One member-One vote," less time will be needed to verify account status.
 The proxy deadline was the deadline which previously had been used according to election rules, but had previously not been written in to the Bylaws.
-Third Quarter Financial Report At a time when Savings and Loans across the country report their slowest month of the year, Twin Pines continues to show a healthy growth.
-With total assets now approaching \$11 million, Members savings have actually exceeded \$10 million, and before the end of the year Members will have received over \$0.5 million in dividends.
-On the loan side, loans on GHI homes now account for a little over half the total Twin Pines' loans (54%), while Management reports they are able to place funds directly either on GHI loans or as first mortgages without having to buy first mortgages from other companies.
-In the Savings department, Passbook Savings Accounts now form 58% of the business and Savings Certificates make up the remaining 42%.
-Please Note:
+Third Quarter Financial Report Monday when Savings and At a time Loans across the country report their slowest month of the year, Twin Pines continues to show a healthy growth.
+With total assets now approaching \$11 million, Members savings have actually exceeded \$10 million, and before the end of the year Members will have received over \$0.5 million in divi- On the loan side, loans on GHI homes now account for a little over half the total Twin Pines' loans (54%), while Management reports they are able to place funds directly either on GHI loans or as first mortgages without having to buy first mortgages from other compan- In the Savings department, Passbook Savings Accounts now form 58% of the business and Savings Certificates make up the remain- Please Note:

-Proxy and voting procedures at the Dec.
+All proxy forms must be turned in to Twin Proxy and voting procedures at the Dec.
 14 meeting must be done according to the present Bylaws, which permits one vote per account.
-Copies of the Official Meeting Notice, including the By-Laws changes are available at the Twin Pines office, as are copies of the existing Bylaws. \$24.4.1 小注 中心之间折倍 SPACE ADRESSIO to the News Review Staff for 40 Years of Volunteer Service to Greenbelt Citizens Allen Printing Service 864-8844
+Copies of the Official Meeting Notice, including the By-Laws changes are available at the Twin Pines office, as are copies of the existing Bylaws.

+Congratulations to the News Review Staff for 40 Years of Volunteer Service to

+Allen Printing Service 864-8844

+Greenbelt Citizens

-We have it on high authority that sharing the ride is a very good idea.
-It made sense to Noah.
+We have it on high authority that sharing the ride is a very good idea. ft made sense to Noah.
 After all, it was a whole lot more economical and efficient to get together and share the ride than it would have been for everybody to go their own way.

 And that still holds true today.
 Sharing just one other person can cut your commuting costs in half.
 Think about it.
 Share the ride with a friend.
 It sure beats driving alone.

-A public service of this newspaper, The U.S. Department of Transportation and The Advertising Council.
+A public service of this newspaper, The U.S. Department of Transportation